byuflowlab/DuctAPE.jl/docs/src/code_framework.md

 ## Setup

-DFDC: start in GENGEOM, (line 608 in dfdcsubs.f)
+DFDC: start in GENGEOM, (line 608 in dfdcsubs.f).
+This function is called right away after heading into the OPER menu. (the geometry is loaded from the case file first though, which is basically just reading in the data.)

 ### 1. Define Duct/Hub Geometry